robcarver17/pysystemtrade/docs/data.md

 Configuration information about futures instruments is stored in a number of different places:

 - Instrument configuration and cost levels in [instrumentconfig.csv](/data/futures/csvconfig/instrumentconfig.csv) and [spreadcosts.csv](/data/futures/csvconfig/spreadcosts.csv)
-- Roll configuration information in [this .csv file](/data/futures/csvconfig/rollconfig.csv)
+- Roll configuration information in [this CSV file](/data/futures/csvconfig/rollconfig.csv)
 - Interactive brokers configuration in [this file](/sysbrokers/IB/config/ib_config_spot_FX.csv) and [this file](/sysbrokers/IB/config/ib_config_futures.csv).

 The instruments in these lists won't necessarily match up, however under the principle of DRY there shouldn't be duplicated column headings across files.

 The `system.get_instrument_list()` method is used by the simulation to decide which markets to trade; if no explicit list of instruments is included then it will fall back on the method `system.data.get_instrument_list()`.
-In both the provided simData objects this will resolve to the method `get_instrument_list` in the class which gets back adjusted prices, or in whatever overrides it for a given data source (.csv or Mongo DB).
+In both the provided simData objects this will resolve to the method `get_instrument_list` in the class which gets back adjusted prices, or in whatever overrides it for a given data source (CSV or MongoDB).
 In practice this means it's okay if your instrument configuration (or roll configuration, when used) is a superset of the instruments you have adjusted prices for.
 But it's not okay if you have adjusted prices for an instrument, but no configuration information.

 ### Modifying simData objects